Wtorek Izsak first learned how to use a conductor at the age of eight.

 “You’re concerned about Olive,” Izsak realized.
 “There must be some national Ariesian loyalty in you left after all.”

 “I’m surprised you’re not more concerned,” Gabrielle returned.
-“Thought your fathering senses would be tingling.”
+“Thought your fatherly instincts would kick in.”

 “They are, mind you,” Izsak huffed.
 “But Olive seems to be doing a lot better than he was six years ago.”